Roland Andersen (1943 - 2020) - Obituary

 He "dodged" the draft by joining the Air Force.
 After basic training, officer training school, and pilot training he started an adventure that would last 21 years, taking him to a dozen countries and most of the 50 states as a pilot, instructor pilot, flight examiner, security police officer, squadron commander, and aviation mishap investigator and guest lecturer at the Royal Swedish Academy.
 During that time , he also earned his MA from Central Michigan University.
 His personal awards included the Distinguished Flying Cross, Meritorious Service Medal, Air Medal (8), Air Force Commendation Medal, Armed Forces Expeditionary Medal, and Vietnam Service Medal (4).
 He would follow that up with 14 years in the aerospace industry working in engineering, logistics, and human resources before he retired for a second time.
 Retirement gave him time to get involved in auto racing, to hone his culinary skills, and to travel to more states and countries.

-He was predeceased by his father Charles and mother Agnes, of Beaumont.
 He is survived by his wife of over 49 years, Laurie, as well as his son David, daughter-in-law Stacie, and two charming granddaughters, Annabelle and Caroline.
-He is also survived by his brother Paul and sister Mary.
+He is further survived by his brother Paul and sister Mary.

 *From "High Flight" by John Gillespie Magee